 A note can have many aliases, or none.
 Aliases are a flexible way for organising notes in ways that a simple Outline-style hierarchy doesn’t permit.

-- The name of an alias will appear in italics in all views.
+- The name of an alias will appear in italics in all views (more re this further below).

-- An alias cannot contain children/descendants, but the original's can be queried via the alias; from v5.8.0, in queries aliases assume their original's descendants for purposes of matching).
+- An alias cannot contain children/descendants, but those of the original can be queried via its aliases (e.g. in an agent).
+Clarifying this, from v5.8.0, in agent queries aliases assume their original's descendants for purposes of matching.

 - Opening a text window of an alias actually opens the text window of the original note.